tyler-j-f/tile-api/README.md

 # TileNFT API
-* An application that is used to create, read, update, and persist metadata related to non-fungible tokens (NFTs) on the [Ethereum](https://ethereum.org/en/) blockchain
+* A [Springboot](https://spring.io/projects/spring-boot) application that is used to create, read, update, and persist metadata related to non-fungible tokens (NFTs) on the [Ethereum](https://ethereum.org/en/) blockchain
-    * NFTs use the [ERC-721](https://eips.ethereum.org/EIPS/eip-721) NFT standard
+    * NFTs use the [ERC-721](https://eips.ethereum.org/EIPS/eip-721) standard
     * Serves metadata which can be consumed by other apps/websites via the ERC-721 NFT standard
     * Serves a Javascript/Html fronted application (tileNFT.io)
 * [View the whitepaper](https://docs.google.com/document/d/1dUbI74EY_JYr42cpUB3k2hbykZwzWkBXsK0cf8wo1zM/edit?usp=sharing) for a detailed explanation of this project